|1||The Evolution of Significant Figures|

 Mathematically, 3.0, 3.00, and 3.000 are all the same value, but 3.000 show that it has been measured with the more precise instrument.
 By sig-figs rules, the zeroes in all three numbers are represented ‘significant figures.’
 Thus, 30.0 have three sig -figs.

-According to mathematical number, 100 (or any other number) is an exact quantity on which the concept of significant figs doesn’t apply.
+100 have 1 significant figures, you can check your answer by adding 100 into the sig fig calculator.
+But also, according to mathematical number, 100 (or any other number) is an exact quantity on which the concept of significant figs doesn’t apply.
 If you want to measure 100 with 3 sig figures (implying uncertainty of), then you could write it as ‘100.’
-However, you can put the value into the above sig fig calculator with uncertainty to get instant result.

 In the expression of 0.001, 1 is said to be as significant fig, hence 0.001 has only 1 sig. fig. By sig rules, any trailing zero before the decimal point does not count.
 For example, 1000, 100, 10 all have only 1 sig fig. E:g – 101 have 3 and 1001 have 4 significant figs respectively.